 Conference Tips for Independent Educational Consultants

 1) Plan Ahead.
-There are over 50 breakouts, a dozen discussion topics, plus major speakers, a master class, pre-conference workshops, networking events, after-hours movie, and receptions.
+There are over 70 breakouts, a dozen discussion topics, plus major speakers, a master class, pre-conference workshops, networking events, and receptions.
 There’s no way to keep all of that straight without some advance planning.
 Check out the schedule of events to make sure you don’t miss anything important to you.
 And if attending with a colleague…

 2) Divide and Conquer!
 Attending the conference with others from your practice?
 In your IECA regional group?
 Friends, colleagues, roommates?
 Don’t attend all the same breakouts together.
 Instead, divide up the list, attend different sessions, take an extra handout, and give each other summaries or briefings later.

 3) Know your badge colors!
-There will be over 350 IECs at the conference, but that leaves nearly 1,000 admission reps, administrators, vendors, and others.
+There will be over 350 IECs at the conference plus admission reps, administrators, vendors, and others.
 You know your specialty and your information needs.
 Those badge stripe colors can help you find the people you most need to connect with.
 Remember, those admission reps and vendors are here because they want to meet and connect with IECs.
 Help them out!

 Gold = IECA Professional Members